dober-man/GoodWAFSec/docs/module3/lab2/lab2.rst

 .. image:: images/image5.PNG

 What additional functions can you turn on to prevent some of the other attacks?
 How would you turn these on?
 Would this tool have even worked if Proactive Bot Defense was enabled?
-Answer: Absolutely not and your ASM even logs wouldn't be littered by these automated attempts that can quickly grow into the millios per day.
+Answer: Absolutely not and your ASM even logs wouldn't be littered by these automated attempts that can quickly grow into the millions per day.

 Bonus
 ~~~~~~